sara-sabr/ITStrategy/_pages/en/strategy-build-vs-buy.md

 ### Purpose

-To provide IITB with a Adopt, Buy, and Build Assessment Framework.
+To provide IITB with an overarching strategy in the application of the GC Enterprise Architecture Mandatory Principles in the context of obtaining IT Solutions.

 The strategy includes:

-1. A **guiding policy**, which serves to clarify potential gaps in the application of the GC Enterprise Architecture Mandatory Procedures
+1. A **guiding policy**, which serves to clarify the application of the GC Enterprise Architecture Mandatory Procedures for obtaining IT Solutions.
-2. A **coherent set of actions** (an action plan), which serve to operationalize the application of the GC Enterprise Architecture Mandatory Procedures within the ESDC IITB context.
+2. A **coherent set of actions** (an action plan), which serve to operationalize the application of the GC Enterprise Architecture Mandatory Procedures for obtaining an IT Solution within the ESDC IITB context.

 The intent behind this strategy is to communicate a decision by the CIO (not yet approved) on a path forward (the Guiding Policy), and what investments are needed to operationalize that decision (the coherent set of actions).